cypress-io/cypress-documentation/content/guides/references/configuration.md

 ### e2e

-Î These options are available to be specified inside the `e2e` configuration
+These options are available to be specified inside the `e2e` configuration
 object:

 | Option               | Default                               | Description                                                                                                                                                                                         |